jonasoesch/p9/paper.md

 ![results-stories](img/results-stories.png)

-As discussed in section (>>Story selection), one of the main challenges was to design narrative visualization that a large part of the participants would understand.
-In this we only succeeded partially.
-The target was to design the stories so that about 40–50% of the participants would interpret them correctly.
-Arguably this only worked for energy D and mortality A and D. Interestingly, these are also the mini-stories that contained  a cause-and-effect relationship between the two charts.
+As discussed in section (>>Story selection), one of the main challenges was to design narrative visualizations that a large part of the participants would understand.
+We only succeeded partially in this.
+The target was to design the stories so that about 40–50% of the participants would interpret them according to the authors intentions (**correct relationship**).
+Arguably this only worked for *energy D* and *mortality A* and *D*.
+Interestingly, these are also the mini-stories that contained  a cause-and-effect relationship between the two charts.
+We wonder if readers are just more prone to talk about cause-and-effect relationships or if they truly notice them more readily.

-The most confusing story of all was mortality C where the characters were simply rescaled (a "Reconfigure"-transition).
+The most confusing story of all was *mortality C* where the characters were simply rescaled, which is a Reconfigure-transition according to our classification (>>A simplified model).

  This is also visible in the unusually high transition count.
 The differences in *characters* mentioned is easy to explain: some mini-stories contained simply many more characters than others.